Skip to content

 Getting Started

-The first step to using JWT is adding the dependency to your Package.swift.
+The first step to using JWTs in your Vapor application is to add the JWT dependency to your project's Package.swift file:

 import PackageDescription